A billiard table close to an ellipse is deformationally spectrally rigid among dihedrally symmetric domains: Introduction

+A fundamental inverse problem consists in determining how much $\mathscr{L}(\Omega)$ reveals about the geometry of the billiard table and, ideally, whether it determines $\Omega$ up to isometries.

-\textbf{Question} (Global rigidity). \textit{If two strongly convex planar billiard tables have the same length spectrum (\textit{i.e.}, the same set of lengths of all periodic billiard trajectories), are the two tables necessarily isometric (congruent up to rigid motion)?}
+\textbf{Question 1 (Global Rigidity).} \textit{If two Birkhoff billiard tables have the same length spectrum, are they necessarily congruent up to rigid motions?}

+\begin{remark} A deep connection exists between the length spectrum and the Laplace spectrum $\mathrm{Spec}_\Delta(\Omega)$ on $\Omega$ with Dirichlet boundary conditions.
+Anderson and Melrose \cite{AM} (see also \cite{GM, PS, SafVas}) established that the wave trace

-This is closely related to the famous question “\textit{Can one hear the shape of a drum?}” in the billiard setting.
-This question, whose answer is not completely settled in general, was asked by Kac in 1967.
-He referred to the spectrum of the Laplacian with suitable (e.g., Dirichlet) boundary conditions on a billiard table, and wether Laplace isospectral sets are isometric.
-While it has been shown that the general answer to this question is negative \cite{GordonWebbWolpert}, it remains unresolved for the class of strongly convex domains with smooth boundaries.
-Melrose \cite{MelroseIsospectral} and Osgood, Phillips, and Sarnak \cite{OsgoodPhillipsSarnak1,OsgoodPhillipsSarnak2,OsgoodPhillipsSarnak3} demonstrated that Laplace-isospectral sets of planar domains are compact in the $\mathscr{C}^{\infty}$ topology.
-Vig proved an analogous result for the marked length spectrum \cite{Vig}.
+is well-defined as a distribution and is smooth away from the length spectrum.
+Specifically, its singular support is contained in $\pm \mathscr{L}(\Omega) \cup \{0\}$, and generically they coincide.
+This relates directly to Kac's famous question \cite{Kac} ``{\it Can one hear the shape of a drum?}~''.
+While answered negatively for general manifolds \cite{GordonWebbWolpert}, this question remains open for strongly convex planar smooth domains.
+Melrose \cite{MelroseIsospectral} and Osgood, Phillips and Sarnak \cite{OsgoodPhillipsSarnak1, OsgoodPhillipsSarnak2, OsgoodPhillipsSarnak3} demonstrated that Laplace-isospectral sets of planar domains are compact in the $\mathscr{C}^{\infty}$ topology.
+Vig proved an analogous result for the marked length spectrum \cite{Vig}. \end{remark}